Self-Certification Documentation

 Common Reporting Standard

-CRS requires Financial Institutions (FIs) located in a country involved in the CRS regulation to identify non-resident clients and report them to their local tax administrations located in a country involved in the CRS.
+CRS requires Financial Institutions (FIs) located in a country that has committed to the CRS regulation, to identify non-resident clients and report information on them, to their local tax administrators, if they are located in a country that has also committed to the CRS.
+More information is available on the OECD website.

-What this mean for Kleinwort Hambros Clients?
+What does this mean for SG Kleinwort Hambros Clients?

-• for any onboarding client,
+• for any onboarding client;

 • for any change in circumstances having a tax impact (e.g. change in tax residence or status).

-• Financial institutions that must report annually to their local tax authority’s "non-resident" clients, their account balances and the financial income they paid to them over the year, the tax authorities of the participating countries that transmit this information to the tax authorities of the country of residence for tax purposes of the client who is the subject of this declaration.
+The tax authorities of the participating countries that transmit this information to the tax authorities of the country of residence for tax purposes of the client who is the subject of this declaration.

-Please find here the necessary forms:
+Please find here the necessary CRS forms:

 Did you find what you were looking for today?